StarRocks/starrocks/docs/reference/System_variable.md

 * wait_timeout

   Used to set the connection timeout for idle connections.
 When an idle connection does not interact with StarRocks for that length of time, StarRocks will actively disconnect the link.
 The default value is 8 hours, in seconds.

+* partial_update_mode

+  Used to control the mode of partial updates.
+Valid values:
+  * `auto` (default): The system automatically determines the mode of partial updates by analyzing the UPDATE statement and the columns involved.
+  * `column`: The column mode is used for the partial updates, which is particularly suitable for the partial updates which involve a small number of columns and a large number of rows.

+  For more information, see [UPDATE](../sql-reference/sql-statements/data-manipulation/UPDATE.md#partial-updates-in-column-mode-since-v31).